NEV-Unity/NEV-Unity/bot/_____Readme.txt

 Move everything in this folder (this file noninclusive) to the same folder as the hosting server (where your .dmb, config folder, and python are installed)
 Open CORE_DATA.py with a text editor of your choice (recommended to be notepad++ or notepad) You should see 14 lines of code which look like
-			Name = "CC_NanoTrasen" #The name he uses to connect no_absolute_paths = True #Do not change this. debug_on = False
+			Name = "CC_usn" #The name he uses to connect no_absolute_paths = True #Do not change this. debug_on = False
-			SName = ["cc","nt","trasen","nano","nanotrasen"] #Other names he will respond to, must be lowercase DISABLE_ALL_NON_MANDATORY_SOCKET_CONNECTIONS = False
+			SName = ["cc","nt","trasen","nano","usn"] #Other names he will respond to, must be lowercase DISABLE_ALL_NON_MANDATORY_SOCKET_CONNECTIONS = False
 			directory = "BOT DIRECTORY GOES HERE/" #make sure to keep the "/" at the end version = "TG CC-BY-SA 6"